 Actually, it tries to do the same thing – to tell, whether the user is a real human being or not.
-However, the method is quite different.
 Have you ever seen the human hand?
 I hope you have.
-All you have to do here is to point at fingertips one by one from thumb to pinky right on the shown image of the hand.
+As you may guess, the number of possible hand gestures is uncountable.
+However, all you have to do here is to point at fingertips one by one from thumb to pinky right on the shown image of the hand.
 Yes, so simple.
 No particular knowledge is required.
 In fact, even a four-year old child is able to pass it quite easily

 .
 So, give it a try!

-HOW IT WORKS: This program builds and shows a user some randomly-selected hand gesture.
-Then it receives the coordinates of shown fingertips.
-If each of them is close enough (<9px) to the correct location – access will be granted.
-In order to make patterns truly unpredictable, the program gives them out with coarse uniform distribution, while the total number of possible combinations is greater than 100 million.
-As you may guess, this task is quite heavy in the computational aspect.
-However, owing to the power of modern GPUs, it became possible; though each of the patterns costs a bit (time and energy), it's not much.
+HOW IT WORKS: It shows a user some random hand gesture and asks to indicate coordinates of shown fingertips.
+In order to gain access each of them should be close enough (9px) to the correct location.
+In contrast to gestures, there is a limited number of input combinations.
+Anyway, it's enough (~ half a billion) to resist possible brute–force attacks.
+Moreover, in order to make patterns truly unpredictable, the program gives them out with coarse uniform distribution, which is quite heavy in the computational aspect.
+Fortunately, owing to the power of modern GPUs, it became possible; patterns are quite cheap (time + energy).